MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/data-dms.md

 ## Primary toolset

-When you migrate and modernize on-premises data, the most common Azure tool choice is the [Azure Database Migration service](/azure/dms/).
-This service is part of the broader [Azure Migrate](/azure/migrate/migrate-services-overview) service.
+When you migrate and modernize on-premises data, the most common Azure tool choice is the [Azure Database Migration Service](/azure/dms/).
+This service is part of the broader [Azure Migrate hub](/azure/migrate/migrate-services-overview).
 For existing SQL Server data sources, [Data Migration Assistant](/sql/dma/dma-overview) helps you assess and migrate data structures.

 To support Oracle and NoSQL data migrations, you can also use Azure Database Migration Service for certain types of source-to-target databases.
 For example, migrating Oracle databases to PostgreSQL or migrating MongoDB databases to Azure Cosmos DB.
 More commonly, adoption teams use partner tools or custom scripts to migrate to Azure Cosmos DB, Azure HDInsight, or virtual machine options based on infrastructure as a service (IaaS).